pschatzmann/stm32h7-arduino/docs/DevEBox/Pins.md

 - PC8  D0  DO (MISO)
 - PC9  D1  -

+You need to use a library that supports the SM32 SDMMC API and Pins

 ```C++
   // setup SD Pins for DevEBox MCU
   card.setDx(PC8, PC9, PC10, PC11);